-Hymba Yumba is an independent community school for prep students to Year 12 at Springfield.
+Hymba Yumba is an independent community school for prep students to Year 12 at Springfield, just west of Brisbane.
 The school provides a culturally connected environment, bringing together the knowledge of elders, families and young people.
-A key design challenge was to respond to the small and steeply sloping site — an irregularly shaped 5000m2 parcel of land adjacent to Springfield Parkway.
+A key design challenge was to respond to the steeply sloping site — an irregularly shaped 5000m2 parcel of land adjacent to Springfield Parkway.

 The design process was new for the client, so DR became advocates from the beginning.
 The design team provided support to funding applications and was intensively involved in site planning decisions and brief development.

 ‘From the beginning, this project has been about connectedness.
-There’s the obvious impetus to reconnect disengaged students with a supportive education environment and with each other.
+There’s the obvious impetus to connect students with a supportive education environment and with each other.
 But there has also been a commitment for this school and its community to reflect connections to the landscape and to culture.’

 — Eloise Atkinson, Project Director